-Many student service resources are available to students enrolled in classes at Diablo Valley College.
-These include the DVC Financial Aid and Scholarship offices, Extended Opportunity Programs and Services, Disability Support Services, the DVC Career and Transfer Center, tutoring services, and support services for DREAMers, veterans, and foster youth, among others.
+Many student service resources are available to students enrolled in classes at Contra Costa College.
+These include Career Services, Child Care, Counseling, EOPS + CARE and CalWorks, Transfer Services, Tutoring, and Veterans services.
 If you have questions, your instructor may be able to help guide you to these resources.
-You can also find more information at http://www.dvc.edu/student-services.
+You can also find more information on the CCC website under "student services" or the Comet Support Hub found on Canvas.

-Tutoring at Diablo Valley College is available free of charge to all DVC students who seek help or are referred by an instructor.
+Tutoring at Contra Costa College is available free of charge to all CCC students who seek help or are referred by an instructor.
 Online tutoring is also available, with 24-hour support.
 Tutoring instructional assistance for college success and in various academic subjects is provided by trained peer tutors, instructional assistants, and through the NetTutor program.
-See https://www.dvc.edu/current/tutoring-services/index.html for more information on the hours, locations, and services provided.
-The DVC Librarians are available to help with your research!
+See the tutoring center web page or link within the Comet Support Hub on Canvas for more information on the hours, locations, and services provided.

+The CCC Librarians are available to help with your research!
 Librarians help students find and evaluate appropriate resources and prepare citations for articles, books, websites, statistics, and more.
-Drop by the library's reference desk, call 925.969.2592; or click the Ask a Librarian chat to submit a question 24/7.
+Drop by the library's reference desk, call 510.526.5026; or use the library help by chat to submit a question 24/7.
+For more information, visit the CCC Library website.